Gl3bGl4z/windows/README.md

 Each option can be selected individually within the script
 - Basic
   - Rename the PC and join a domain
-  - Disable Start Menu bing search and application suggestions
+  - Disable Start Menu Bing search and application suggestions
   - Disable subscribed ads, location tracking, and advertiser ID
   - Disable resource intensive P2P sharing
   - Disable Cortana, Ink Space and 3D Objects folder